Jrogers30/dungeon-crawler/README.md

 # Dungeon Crawler

-A turn-based combat game built as a full-stack web app — a Python game engine, a Flask REST API, and a JavaScript frontend.
+A turn-based combat game built as a full-stack web api, a Python game engine, a Flask REST API, and a JavaScript frontend.

 ## Skills Applied

-- Object-oriented design — Hero/Monster inherit from a shared base class, each overriding combat behavior independently
+- Object-oriented design —> Hero/Monster inherit from a shared base class, each overriding combat behavior independently
-- REST API design (Flask) — defined endpoints and response formats before building the frontend
+- REST API design (Flask) —> defined endpoints and response formats before building the frontend
-- Frontend integration — vanilla JavaScript consuming the API via fetch()
+- Frontend integration —>  JavaScript consuming the API / fetch()
 - JSON-based data loading and save/load persistence

 ## What I Learned